 Bulletin & Pulpit Announcements

-Today is the day that Bishop Guillory and our parish ask(ed) for your support for 2018 Bishop’s Faith Appeal.
-Our theme this year – I have the strength for everything through him who empowers me.
-Still, it was kind of you to share in my distress – is a reminder that we are strengthened to share in others’ distress here in Southeast Texas and to the larger community by supporting diocesan ministries and Catholic Charities of Southeast Texas by making a prayer and financial commitment today.
-Those ministries help to feed the hungry through our own Hospitality Center in Port Arthur.
+Today is the day that Bishop Guillory and our parish ask(ed) for your support for 2020 Bishop’s Faith Appeal.
+Our theme this year – “Do Whatever He Tells You” – is an instruction from our Blessed Mother to listen to Jesus and create a community of welcoming believers here in Southeast Texas .
+You can help create that type of community by supporting diocesan ministries and Catholic Charities of Southeast Texas through a prayer and financial commitment today.
+Those ministries do as Jesus tells us by helping to feed the hungry through our own Hospitality Center in Port Arthur.
 They support marriages through our Family Life Ministry’s many retreats.
 And they evangelize to the young through Diocesan Youth Ministry and Campus Ministry at Lamar.
-That’s just a small part of what they do to build an empowered community that extends help.
+That’s just a small part of what they do to help a community in need and with our Lord’s help bring about life changing miracles.
 Remember, God asks that your gift only be proportional to what you have been given.
 Your BFA parish team and Father (Msgr.) have already made their pledges.
 Please make your prayer and financial commitment this week.

 If you have not made your gift to the Bishop’s Faith Appeal, please prayerfully consider doing so.
 Our hospitality ministers are again passing out the Pew-Pledge Envelopes and the Spiritual Pledge/Intention Cards.
-They are also passing out our Pew Art Cards, so our little ones can draw a prayer pledge for our ministries.
+They are also passing out our Pew Art Pledge Cards, so our little ones can draw a prayer pledge for our ministries.
 The Appeal continues to be necessary because many needs in our diocese cannot be effectively met by the individual Christian or by our local parish alone.
 Currently, our diocesan ministries are facing increased requests for their work.
 They need your help to respond to these requests.
-We thank everyone who has pledged to the 2018 Appeal.
+We thank everyone who has pledged to the 2020 Appeal.
 If you have not made a pledge, we ask you to pray to the Holy Spirit as you consider your blessings.
 Then we ask you to make a proportional and intentional gift of your treasure and your prayer time to the appeal based on your current circumstances this year.
-We understand many of you have seen a change in your circumstances.
-Know our prayers are with you.
-We ask you to share what you can.
 Think about this: if you have not suffered from hunger, you are better off than many U.S. citizens who live in deep poverty.
 Some of them are your neighbors here in Southeast Texas.
 We ask that you make a pledge to the appeal, as an expression of your gratitude for your many blessings.